jhenry/brightspace-student-view/README.md

 ### Initialize API Services Token

-NOTE: Never initialize this service using an administrator account in a production environment!
-As noted above, you'll need to create a separate account and role.
+NOTE: Take care during this step to avoid initializing this service using an administrator account in a production environment.
+As noted above, you'll need to create a separate account and role, which you will need to authenticate with during this step.
 That role will need different permissions than the end user who is interacting with the application— but you should configure this services role to only access specific tasks in the LMS.

 An initial authentication via oAuth is needed for the application to send API calls as a specific service role.
 To do this we first need to authenticate with that API services account so the access token can be stored.